MidnightBSD/raphael/README.md

 ## Coding style and quality

-Midori code should in general have:
+Raphael code should in general have:

   * 4 space indentation, no tabs
   * Between 80 to 120 columns